 Stacy graduated from Frostburg State University with a degree in Graphic Design and a minor in Business.
 Furthering her education, she became certified in WordPress and earned a certificate in Digital Media and Marketing from Duke University.

 She met her husband, Jamie, at a best friend’s wedding, after getting married they travelled to Colorado and North Carolina.
-Then they decided in the late ninety’s to relocate to his hometown of Cundy’s Harbor, Maine where they still reside.
+Then decided to relocate to his hometown of Cundy’s Harbor, Maine where they still reside.

-Stacy joined the Scanlan team as the seasonal Housekeeping Manager in 2016 when a friend requested assistance.
-Full-time employment occurred in 2020 with additional responsibilities involving graphic design, marketing, and fundraising for Quahog Bay Conservancy and Snow Island Oysters.
-Passionate about the environment, Stacy enjoys sharing the programs, benefits, and goals that the QBC organization is all about.
+Stacy joined the Scanlan team as the seasonal Housekeeping Manager in 2016 and began full-time employment in 2020.
+With this came additional responsibilities involving graphic design, marketing, and fundraising for Quahog Bay Conservancy and Snow Island Oysters.
+Passionate about the environment, Stacy enjoys sharing the programs, benefits, and goals the QBC organization is all about.

 When she’s not working Stacy enjoys nature –– observing wildlife and outdoor activities including camping, hiking, boating, playing hockey, as well as spending time with family and friends.